 It’s ironic, but the way to stop that sinking sensation is with a sinking fund.
 This fund gets you ready for these expenses.
 It also keeps away the panic that makes you add to credit card bills.

-We set up an emergency fund when we first started by selling what we could and doing a pantry challenge for 3 weeks to make up the difference.
+We set up a fund when we first started by selling what we could and doing a pantry challenge for 3 weeks to make up the difference.
 It gave us $500 for emergencies and a good kickstart at paying our first piece of debt down.
 That momentum fed our hunger to be debt free and it snowballed from there. ~Kristin of Mini Slice of Farm

 How to Set It Up